-- It’s helpful to assume that you won’t have the opportunity to negotiate much on your price, so it’s better to make your best offer up front.
+- It’s helpful to assume that you won’t have the opportunity to negotiate much on your price, so it’s better to make your best offer upfront.

 - Ask your Realtor for advice on providing the most concise contract possible, with a quick closing time and few contingencies.

-- If you agree to pay the seller’s closing costs, it will work in your favor by putting more money into the seller’s pocket and without raising the purchase price of the house, which can jeopardize the appraisal.
+- If you agree to pay the seller’s closing costs, it will work in your favour by putting more money into the seller’s pocket and without raising the purchase price of the house, which can jeopardize the appraisal.

 - If possible, pay with cash.
 If you can’t do this, consider increasing the amount you’re willing to put into your down payment.